puiutucutu/pathfinder-examples/examples/2 - Dynamically Instantiating a Graph Network/README.md

 # Example 2 - Dynamically Instantiating a Graph Network

-This example shows how to dynamically instantaite a Pathfinder graph network using an array of vertex pairs.
+This example shows how to dynamically instantiate a Pathfinder graph network using an array of vertex pairs.

 Given the following graph represented as an adjacency list: